nickhaidos/bedrock-chat-ui/README.md

 python server_script.py
 ```

-2. Open your web browser and navigate to:
+2. Open your web browser and navigate to the default address (port can be changed in the main script):
 ```
 http://localhost:5000
 ```